 The spectrum of your grow lights matters, too.
 Specific wavelengths of light help with certain parts of plant growth, so it’s a good idea to use lighting that utilizes a wide range of light.
 Finding the right light for your plants means being aware that it’ll provide the correct wavelengths of light.
 You wouldn’t want to use an MH bulb, for example, if you’re trying to flower, because MH lights don’t contain red wavelengths.

 In order to maximize the potential of any grow, it’s a great idea to include a healthy amount of infrared (IR) and ultraviolet (UV) wavelengths.
 Infrared wavelengths can help boost your plants’ growth and assist with photosynthesis, leading to better blooming.
-Meanwhile ultraviolet (UV) wavelengths are great for increased flavor, aroma, and root production in plants such as cannabis.
+Meanwhile ultraviolet (UV) wavelengths are great for increased flavor, aroma, and root production in plants.

 Rule #2: Keep Environmental Conditions at Optimal Levels